Market bombs kill 44 before Iraqi Shi'ite ritual

 "Four of the wounded people are seriously injured and their medical situation is very critical."

-Reuters pictures showed pulverized vegetables covering the blackened market floor.
+Reuters pictures showed pulverised vegetables covering the blackened market floor.
 People picked their way through twisted pieces of metal and smashed wooden crates.

 Hospital and police sources said earlier they believed the attack had also been targeting Shi'ite pilgrims on their way to Kerbala.